 What do the freedom indexes tell about the economic system of Uganda?

 Now, to determine if a country is mostly a market economy or a planned economy, it is useful to examine some economic indexes.
-For instance, according to the 2022 Index of Economic Freedom, which measures the ability of every human to control his own labor and property, Uganda is ranked 127th globally and 24th in Sub-Saharan Africa indicating that the country has a mostly unfree economy.
+For instance, according to the 2026 Index of Economic Freedom, which measures the ability of every human to control his own labor and property, Uganda scores 51.3 out of 100 and is classified in the Mostly Unfree category, placing it among the lower-ranked economies globally and reflecting significant constraints on economic autonomy.

-In a similar way, the 2022 Freedom House index evaluates the state of political rights and civil liberties globally.
+In a similar way, the Freedom House Freedom in the World 2026 report evaluates the state of political rights and civil liberties globally.
 Generally, market economies tend to align more with democracy and freedom, while command economies tend to be characterized by greater state control and fewer democratic and civil liberty protections.
-Uganda gets a score of 34/100, which qualifies it as Not Free.
+Uganda receives a score of 33/100 in 2026, which qualifies it as Not Free.

 Uganda is a country where the government controls what people do for political reasons, and people have limited freedom to choose (what, how much and how to produce, whether to buy or not, selling price, etc.)